Everyone wants to be happy.

 Don’t let your past define you.

+Your past is just that, make your experiences in the present count.
 We like to dwell on what we could have or should have been or done, as well as missed opportunities.
 But unless you have a time machine, doing so not only brings you down but also adds to stress, as you feel more of your inadequacies.
+Research presented in the journal Emotion shows that dwelling is linked to unhappiness.
+It also notes that individuals who are more sensitive when things don’t go their way are more likely to dwell.
+Dwelling had lingering negative effects on upcoming important tasks as well. |

 “yesterday is history, tomorrow is a mystery, but today is a gift.
-That is why it is called the present. ”
+That is why it is called the present. ” |

 It was shown to interfere with the participants’ thinking and mindset.
 This affected both work and performance.
 Doing so also made them unhappy compared to their peers.